defunctioni/me/zet/shell-native/general-info/stateless-stateful.md

 ## Stateful Example Application:
 Online banking, email.
 Stateful apps track things like window location, setting preferences, and recent activity.

 * Stateful applications/processes are those that can be returned to again and again.
-They're performed with the context of previous transactions and the current transaction may be affected by what happened during previously transactions.
+They're performed with the context of previous transactions and the current transaction may be affected by what happened during previous transactions.
-The majority of applications we use day to day are stateful, but as tech advances, microservices and containers make it easier to build and deploy apps in the cloud.
+The majority of applications we use day today are stateful, but as tech advances, microservices and containers make it easier to build and deploy apps in the cloud.

 https://www.redhat.com/en/topics/cloud-native-apps/stateful-vs-stateless